alibaba/BladeDISC/README.md

 continue to work in a close cooperative relationship with mlir-hlo project in the longer term.

+### Roadmap with Torch-MLIR Project

+BladeDISC now maps PyTorch workload to MHLO based on [Torch-MLIR](https://github.com/llvm/torch-mlir/).
+Then compile the MHLO modules into executables via BladeDISC compiler.
+The BladeDISC Dev Team is cooperating with the community to add fully dynamic shape and production-ready support for Torch-To-Mhlo conversion to Torch-MLIR; see RFC: https://github.com/llvm/torch-mlir/issues/999.
+We appeal to the community developers interested in joining.

 ## Contact Us

 * Mailgroup: bladedisc-dev@list.alibaba-inc.com